robbiew/talisman-wfc-server/README.md

 )

 func main() {
+	// Define command-line flags
-	// Use the flag package to parse command-line arguments serverAddr := flag.String("server", "localhost:8080", "Address of the server to connect to") flag.Parse()
+	serverAddr := flag.String("server", "", "Address of the server to connect to (e.g., localhost:8080)")

+	// Parse command-line flags
+	flag.Parse()

+	// Ensure that the required flags are set if *serverAddr == "" {
+		fmt.Println("Error: --server flag is required")
+		flag.Usage()
+		os.Exit(1)
+	}

 	// Connect to the server
 	conn, err := net.Dial("tcp", *serverAddr)